-For example, if learners simply need to be able to identify, define, and understand a concept, then a video or set of notes will do just fine.
+For example, if learners simply need to be able to understand a concept, then a video or set of notes will do just fine.
 This is passive learning content, where learners watch and/or listen in order to learn.

-For more complex learning objectives, where verbs like interpret, compare or argue are used, your content will need to involve the learner more.
-Activities like branching scenarios, interactive infographics, simulations, discussion forums and group assignments are examples of active learning content.
+For more complex learning objectives, where verbs like apply or create are used, your content will need to involve the learner more.
+Activities like branching scenarios, interactive infographics, simulations, discussion forums, and group assignments are examples of active learning content.
 These require the learner to engage in the process of discovery.